greggles/pmb/README.txt

 * show number of users
 * show number of bets per day
 * show number of questions per day

+## Enable automated betting
+* Services enable API functions like pmb_bet_add and pmb_bet_close_bet
+* Add more api functions as appropriate like getting a list of questions that includes a delta-keyed list of outcomes.

 At some point in the future it will probably make more sense to transfer to a more traditional prediction market (e.g. stubhub) with an automated-market-maker.